HOME

 Compelled by a ghoulish curiosity, you dig your fingers under the soft, rotting boards and pry up the lid.
 With the shriek of pulling nails and a shower of crumbling wood, the coffin comes open, and you look inside, expecting to find a child's tiny skeleton . . .
 Dear God.
 There's no child buried here.
 Instead, the coffin contains only the worm-eaten bones of some kind of animal.

 You find that cheesy?
 Sorry.
 I enjoyed it.
-I do miss a bit atmosphere when dealing with NPCs - while the few answers they give are in line with the current situation and/or the overall atmosphere, they slightly tend to stand around like cardboard characters.
+I do miss a bit of atmosphere when dealing with NPCs - while the few answers they give are in line with the current situation and/or the overall atmosphere, they slightly tend to stand around like cardboard characters.
 Like, they don't really blend in with their surroundings.
 That's not a major issue though, and especially not for a 1998 game.

 The Puzzles

 The puzzles...
 They get more sophisticated over the course of the game.
-Again, check the next chapter for some background information.
+Again, check the next chapter ("Background") for some background information.
 Some of the first few puzzles don't make much sense but they're very easy and don't perturb.
 Also, at the very beginning (until you reach the mansion) the game is a bit on rails, but that's not bad, draws you into the game and works as sort of a live tutorial.
 The map is quite large (30+ accesible rooms during the introductory day 1 alone) so drawing a map is mandatory.
 A peculiarity of the game is that much of the background story is told through documents that you find shattered across the game world - diaries, newspapers, files.
-A well-known feature in today's walking simulator graphic adventures, but back then that was a bit of a novelty iirc.
+A well-known feature in today's walking simulator "adventures", but back then that was a bit of a novelty iirc.
 You need to take notes carefully as a core aspect of the game is to find out about Michael's family - who's related to whom, when was what, the whole family history, as it's crucial to understanding the story of the game and solving some of its puzzles.
 Taking such detailed notes and consulting them occasionally may feel tedious to some - I actually enjoy it.
 Gives the game a deep background, a fourth dimension, a rich game world to delve in.
 As long as the info necessary to solve a puzzle is available at all times and not overly hidden I'm very fine with that.

 Graphics

 The screenshots on the Steam page give the impression that Anchorhead is graphic-heavy, but it's not.
 Every now and then there's an icon added to the text on which you can click to enlarge it, revealing a hand-drawn black-and-white picture.
 That's it.
-There's not even an auto-mapping feature, which is especially disappointing as it practically locks off millennials from playing the game, since they may have seen paper before but don't know what a pen is.
+There's not even an auto-mapping feature, which is especially disappointing as it practically locks off Gen Z and succeeding generations from playing the game, since they may have seen paper before but don't know what a pen is.
 The pictures are atmospheric at least.
 Plus, the Steam version is an executable of course (using Quixe), so no need to have an interpreter installed.
 The 1998 version needs an interpreter, but those are plenty and easy to come by, and there's an online interpreter linked from the IFDB that let's you play the game online without you even knowing there's an interpreter in the background.

 The Implementation

 One thing I need to criticize is the NPC implementation.
 The game world is designed in sufficient detail, but communication with NPCs, even with Michael, is limited to what's necessary.
 There's individual responses instead of the "There is no reply." provided by the system, but they're still generic and there's not really much the NPCs want to talk about.
-Probably caused by lack of memory, see next chapter.
+Probably caused by lack of memory, see next chapter ("Background").
 Still, that's disappointing, for talking to NPCs is one of the fun things to do in text adventures.
 Well, good to know anyway, if the NPCs are uncommunicative then we can be so, too, while playing the game.

 Sometimes the scenery is underdescribed as well.
 Like, paintings where details are mentioned but not described.
 Not a big deal, and some would probably complain about too many details because they make the player think there's something to discover while in fact they're just scenery, but still...
 Also, sometimes the parser prostrates in seemingly easy situations.